2 Corinthians 10: Defending the Gospel

 TODAY'S BIBLE READING:

 Is it ever right to defend yourself?
 Paul apparently thought so.
 Sometimes Christians can act as if they should be run over by the bus, road kill on the way to someone else’s agenda, all in the name of “self-sacrificial love.”
-But there is a time to stand up for what you believe in and not let other people push around you.
+But there is a time to stand up for what you believe in and not let other people push you around.
 That time is when the gospel is at stake.
 How does Paul defend himself in order to defend the gospel?

 First, he calls out publicly some of the unfair accusations.
 You can see this happening throughout this chapter, but he begins with it.
 They apparently were saying that Paul was timid in person but forceful in writing.
 What a thing to say of the apostle Paul!
 Who had been braver than he was when facing down stoning and whipping and attacks throughout this ministry.
 And how they’re saying that Paul is a bit of a wimp!
-But by calling out the attack Paul implicitly undermines it
+But by calling out the attack Paul implicitly undermines it.

 Second, he then challenges the attack on biblical grounds (not worldly grounds).
 He doesn’t want to be as forceful in person as he could be.
 But what he means by that is spiritual, not physical or psychological or political.
 “The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.”
 What does he mean by these kinds of spiritual weapons?
 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”
 In other words, Paul will do battle with the sword of the Spirit, which is the Word of God.
 In these instances, we are then to cite, study, think on, have our minds and our words formed by, the Word of God.